-Well, first of all, dude, FREE Portable WIFI dude!
+Well, first of all, dude, FREE Portable WIFI!
 Free items are a good plus especially when you are in an unfamiliar place and might need an online map to navigate the places, and most of all, it keeps you connected.

 Second is the free use of bicycles!
 I mean, man, you can roam around town without having to pay for bus fees, etc. Just a bike will help you get to where you wanted to be!
 I told you in my other article that we just used bicycles all the way from the hostel to Fushimi-Inari Shrine at midnight.
 Hihi!

-It’s also nearby Ginkaku-ji Temple, Philosopher’s Walk, other temples and shrines that are known by the locals.
+It’s also nearby Gingaku-ji Temple, Philosopher’s Walk, Yasaka Shrine, other temples and shrines that are known by the locals. hostel gingakuji

 You can also book other accommodations in Kyoto using Agoda.com and Booking.com to avail higher discounts!